 All new employees shall serve a probationary period of up to 12 months.
 Such employees are not subject to this Agreement and may be laid off or discharged during this period for any reason.
-After such trialthe probationary period, an the employee shall be deemed to be a regular employee, and shall acquire seniority from their his or her first date of hire.
+After the probationary period, the employee shall be deemed to be a regular employee and shall acquire seniority from his or her first date of hire.
 Probationary employees shall not be subject to the terms of this Agreement unless expressly provided herein.
 Probationary periods may be extended for not more than 3 months.